 What is a virtual spin class?

-There are many big companies like Peloton, Echelon, iFit, Studio Sweat on-Demand that have both in-person indoor cycling classes and online indoor cycling classes.
+There are many big companies like Peloton, Echelon, iFit, and Studio Sweat on-Demand that have both in-person indoor cycling classes and online indoor cycling classes.

 No all, but some of these companies like Peloton offer both online live spin classes and on-demand (pre-recorded) spin classes that you can access with a paid membership.